ithaka/PEP/docs/students.md

 #### Creating Your Works Cited Page
 To create your Works Cited page, add sources to the page as you cite them.
 This means that you’ll be transferring your source information from your note card, or research log document.
 As you add sources to your Works Cited page, be sure that:<br />

-* Citations are formatted according to your style guide<br />
+* Citations are formatted according to your style guide
-** All the necessary elements of each citation are present<br />
+    * All the necessary elements of each citation are present<br />
-** Punctuation, capitalization, and italics are used in keeping with your style guide<br />
+    * Punctuation, capitalization, and italics are used in keeping with your style guide<br />

 * Every in-text citation has a corresponding entry on the Works Cited page<br />

 Organize your citations in alphabetical order by the author’s last name.
 If you’ve cited more than one source from the same author, alphabetize those sources by title.
 For entries following the first one, you’ll replace the author’s name with three hyphens.